tidu-rs Design

 n-th derivative:

-resolve, materialize_merge, compile, eval are provided by computegraph-rs. tidu-rs only adds differentiate and transpose.
+resolve, materialize_merge, compile, eval are provided by computegraph-rs. tidu-rs only adds linearize and linear_transpose.

 V. Linear Nodes